 Fig. 8 (a) and (b) shows the electric equilibrium state of the deformed comb drive applied with 1V voltage.
 The arrows represent the electric field and the color represents the electric potential.
-As the movement of the device is to the right, the displacement field is to the right as well.
+As the movement of the device is to the right, the displacement field is positive.
 This figure is clear to show the distribution of the electric field in the comb drive device.